sid3345/spam-classifier/README.md

 Finally, MultinomialNB() is used to train the model using "message" and "target".

 An example input is given to classify text as "spam" and "ham".

+In future, I will intergrate it with a streaming input (probably real-time email) to classify real time.

+Also, train- test split will be used.